r4victor/tenthousandmeters/content/blog/python_bts_11.md

 from module import func, Class, submodule
 ```

-This statement imports a module named `"module"` and assign the specified attributes to the corresponding variables:
+This statement imports a module named `module` and assign the specified attributes to the corresponding variables:

 ```python
 func = module.func